Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 The noise capacity is $1$ because the secret consists of $1$ symbol, and $1$ symbol of noise is used.
 Next, we demonstrate that this scheme satisfies both security and correctness.

 \tbf{Security.} Consider the security of the scheme.
-Any unqualified edge within the same unqualified component, as well as the nodes in that component, are assigned the same signal, ensuring that no information is leaked.
+Any unqualified edge within the same unqualified component, as well as the nodes in that component, are assigned the same message, ensuring that no information is leaked.
 Therefore, security is guaranteed.
-For example, in Fig.~\ref{fig1}, the unqualified edge $\{A_2, B_3\}$ belongs to the same unqualified component, meaning that the nodes $A_2$ and $B_3$ are assigned the same signal, $A_2=B_3=S+Z$.
+For example, in Fig.~\ref{fig1}, the unqualified edge $\{A_2, B_3\}$ belongs to the same unqualified component, meaning that the nodes $A_2$ and $B_3$ are assigned the same message, $A_2=B_3=S+Z$.

 \tbf{Correctness.} Consider the correctness of the scheme.
 Any two nodes in a qualified edge belong to different unqualified components, and each component is assigned a linearly independent combination of the secret and noise, allowing the secret to be successfully recovered.
 Note that there are no internal qualified edges, so any two nodes in the same qualified edge must belong to different unqualified components.
 For example, in Fig.~\ref{fig1}, the qualified edge $\{A_2, B_1\}$ belongs to the same qualified component, with nodes $A_2$ and $B_1$ belonging to different unqualified components, $(A_2, B_3)$ and $(A_3, B_1)$, respectively.
 The nodes $A_2$ and $B_1$ are assigned linearly independent combinations of the secret and noise, i.e., $A_2 = S + Z$ and $B_1 = 2S + Z$, from which the secret $S$ can be recovered. $\lozenge$ \end{example}